 Midwife Amy married her sweetheart, Jeremiah, in 1994 and together they welcomed their 6 children.
 Jeremiah’s Army career took their family to many different places, and they made each their home.
 During their travels, Amy has enjoyed both the teaching and learning aspects of raising children, homeschooling and helping women and their families welcome beautiful blessings into the world.

-I first fell in love with pregnancy and childbirth when I was very young.
-That spark was rekindled when I coached a friend through her birth and assisted with breastfeeding shortly after I got married.
-I continued attending births and assisting with breastfeeding until 2006 when I added Childbirth Educator to my job description.
-As my children continue to grow and begin to spread their wings I am also spreading mine and continuing in my passion for birth work.
-In January 2016 I started my formal journey to become a midwife and made my dream a reality in May 2018.
-I have now added Certified Professional Midwife and Licensed Midwife to my resume.
+She first fell in love with pregnancy and childbirth as a young child.
+That spark was rekindled when she coached a friend through her birth and assisted with breastfeeding in the 1990s.
+She continued attending births and providing lactation support until 2006 when she added Childbirth Educator to her job description.
+As her children continued to grow and began to spread their wings, she also spread hers and continued growing in her passion for birth work.
+In January 2016, she started her formal journey to become a midwife and made her dream a reality in May 2018 – certifying and licensing as a midwife in the State of Virginia.

 I believe that education is the greatest tool to overcoming fear; the body was created to nurture, grow and deliver healthy babies.
 Every woman has the ability to feel the needs of her body and respond to those needs, and in doing so fall in love with her birth experience.
 My motto is, “It’s your body, your baby, your birth and your choice!”
 It is my goal to support you in this precious time.